 Interest-free loans of $3000 per year are provided to medical students who meet the criteria.
 Repayment begins one year after graduation, and the loan remains interest free as long as the loan is not in default.

 Preference is given to students who complete all sections of the application and who are paying interest on a line of credit.
 Selected qualified applicants will be interviewed by the MAA Loans Officer.
-Applications are accepted starting in late August.
-Please contact the MAA for access to the secure online application.
+Applications are accepted starting December 1.

 The MAA provides over $125,000 in bursaries and scholarships to 32 students.